 For Wesleyan theology, a genuinely internalized holiness should manifest itself in an exterior holiness.
-Internalized holiness implies total surrender to God and placing the centrality of life completely on Him; the exterior is determined by the expression of God's love to one's neighbor, remembering that a neighbor is anyone surrounding.
+Internalized holiness implies total surrender to God and placing the centrality of life completely on Him; the exterior is determined by the expression of God's love to one's neighbor, remembering that a neighbor is anyone and all those who are around7.
 The recognized Methodist historian, Gonzalez, has affirmed,

-... salvation does not consist merely of people who believe, but also those who obey; not only those who accept the justification that God offers, but also those who accept the sanctification that he offers.
-Being saved is not just raising ones hand one day in church when invited to believe, but it means extending one's hand when called to act.
+... salvation does not seek merely that people believe, but also that they obey; not only that they accept the justification that God offers, but also that they accept the sanctification that he likewise offers.
+Being saved is not just raising ones hand one day in church when invited to believe, but it means extending one's hand when called to act8.

-One who confesses oneself to be a disciple of Jesus Christ will naturally be motivated to serve others, in all parts of human life and in every way possible.
-Christian disciples find a communal intersection most significant for diaconal action.
-As Guerrero has pointed out, "deaconry...is the demand of the Kingdom of God, in which the gospel is relevant and effective in society".
+A disciple of Jesus Christ who confesses him as Lord will naturally be motivated to serve others, in all parts of human life and in every way possible.
+The Christian disciple finds through insertion into the community the most significant expression for ministry.
+As Guerrero has pointed out, "ministry...is the demand of the Kingdom of God, by which the gospel is relevant and effective in society"9.